hiqqs/releaseTrain/README.md

 ### Install

 Node.js project?
-You can add releaseTrain to your package json, but if you can simply install on the fly in CI.
+You can add releaseTrain to your package json, or you can simply install on the fly in CI.
 See examples how to accomplish this in CI for any project

 #### npm
 `npm install releasetrain`